 Description: Red pondweed has two distinct leaf types: submersed leaves and floating leaves.
-The leaves are oval to oblona, 4 to 25 cm long, tapering to a blunt or slightly acute tip.
+The leaves are oval to oblong, 4 to 25 cm long, tapering to a blunt or slightly acute tip.
 The leaves are alternately arranged on unbranched stems and attached directly to the stems at the base.
 Each leaf has 7 to 9 lengthwise veins; the prominent veins generally alternate with faint ones.
 It is common for the submersed leaves to have a distinctly red tinge, especially when dried.
 The floating leaves are slightly smaller and delicate, with rounded tips and margins tapering gradually to the petiole.
 The stems are round in cross-section.
 The flowers, followed by fruit, occur among the floating leaves and are densely arranged on an emergent spike.
-The plump fruits have a small stalk protruding from the rim at one end, and a curved beak protruding from the other.
-The bulging sides are smooth with slight depressions along the middle.